-For more information, call 707.468.3046.
+In order to maximize their likelihood of success, new students are placed into the appropriate level of Math and English.
+Placement is determined by many factors, including high school transcripts and AP tests.
+It may also require a placement test given regularly by the Learning Center.
+To determine if a placement test is necessary, students can call the Learning Center at 707.468.3046.
 Placement tests are also available by appointment at the North County Center 707.459.6224, the Coast Center 707.961.2200, or the Lake Center 707.263.4944.